 How to Become a Network Engineer?

-So, one most strategy the whole process of learning, find their speciality and then they could bag a network engineer job position for themselves.
-Here are the steps to become a network engineer that one can follow,
+So, one must strategize the whole process of learning, find their speciality and then they could bag a network engineer job position for themselves.
+Here are the steps to become a network engineer that one can follow –

 1. Start with Cisco’s Associate-Level Certification Training: